brianfwz/fwcontent/README.md

 ## Usage

-Add this line to provide content to your position.
+Add this line to your layout to provide content to your position.

 ```ruby
 = render '/get_content_for'